-The Vocational School of Arts has three principal goals: The first is teaching of the disappearing traditional fine art and artisanal skills.
-The second goal speaks to the crucial issue of poverty reduction: Laos remains one of the poorest countries in the world, largely because a large percentage of its population is engaged in subsistence farming, and the children of those families are denied an education for economic reasons or simply due to isolation.
-The third goal, less tangible but perhaps the most important, lies in the opportunity to foster and encourage creative inspiration and thinking in these young people.
+The Vocational School of Arts has three principal goals: To teach the disappearing traditional fine arts and artisanal skills of Laos; to reduce poverty by providing educational opportunities to disadvantaged young people, and to foster and encourage creativity.
+Laos remains one of the poorest countries in the world, largely because a significant percentage of its population is engaged in subsistence farming, and the children of those families are denied an education for economic reasons or simply due to isolation.
+The Arts School will offer a unique education, providing skills that can lead to employment and fostering economic opportunities for current and future generations of Laos’ young people.

-Disciplines to be taught at the School will include bronze casting, high glaze ceramic production, stencil cutting and application, production and preservation of palm leaf manuscripts, production of traditional musical instruments, the creation of natural based dyes and paints, mural painting and gold leaf application, among many others.
+Disciplines taught at the School include bronze casting, high glaze ceramic production, stencil cutting and application, production and preservation of palm leaf manuscripts, production of traditional musical instruments, the creation of natural based dyes and paints, mural painting and gold leaf application, among many others.